kai687/sphinxawesome-theme/docs/how-to/using.md

 ## Use headerlink icons

-Sphinx shows a `¶` character after section titles and captions.
+By default, Sphinx shows a `¶` character after section titles and captions ("permalinks").
 Since Sphinx 3.5, you can change the default with the setting {confval}`sphinx:html_permalinks_icon`.

-For example, replace the default character with a `#` character:
+For example, you can replace the default character with a `#` character:

 ```{code-block} python
 ---